Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Monitor pressure and fill to recommended level

-As the air compressor works its magic, it’s crucial to monitor the pressure inside the tire.
+As the works its magic, it’s crucial to monitor the pressure inside the tire.
 You want to make sure you’re filling it to the recommended level, as indicated by the manufacturer’s guidelines.
 This will ensure optimal performance and safety while driving.
 So keep an eye on the pressure gauge and adjust the flow of air as needed to reach the desired level.

 • Remember to always double-check the tire pressure after filling it with air to ensure it’s at the correct level.